 Pre-finished wood will already have the finish applied before you install the planks.
-Unfinished hardwood will need to be sanded down and finished so that it is both shiny and moisture resistant after installation.
+Unfinished hardwood will need to be sanded down and finished so that it is both shiny and moisture-resistant after installation.

 While all solid hardwood floors are hard, different species of wood will have different levels of hardness.
-Choosing a wood type that matches the amount of foot traffic that the room experiences is very important to ensuring your floors don’t experience excessive wear and tear.
+Choosing a wood type that matches the amount of foot traffic that the room experiences is very important to ensure your floors don’t experience excessive wear and tear.

 The Janka hardness rating scale provides information on the most popular wood species which will help you to choose one that best matches what you need in a specific area of your home.

 Expect to pay between $3 and $8 per square foot for hardwood.
 Exotic varieties could cost up to $14 per square foot.
 Installation costs vary depending on your area but average $5 to $12 per square foot.

 Engineered hardwood is a more affordable alternative to solid hardwood.
 Made by combining a top layer of genuine hardwood with multiple layers of ply plank that run in different directions beneath, they look like solid hardwood but have better resistance to moisture.

 Engineered hardwood is a good choice in areas of your home where you might be concerned about true hardwood warping due to high humidity levels, like in a damp basement.
 Additionally, as engineered hardwood floors use less expensive solid wood, they are typically a more cost-effective option for people who simply have their hearts set on plank flooring.

 One drawback to engineered wood is that it’s not able to be sanded down or refinished as frequently as you could with true hardwood floors because of the thin top veneer.
 However, you can apply the same high-quality coatings to engineered wood floors that you can to traditional hardwood, making them very resistant to wear and tear.